Pakistan is home to 108 peaks above 7,000 meters and probably as many peaks above 6,000 m. There is no count of the peaks above 5,000 and 4,000 m.

 Broad Peak is the 12th highest mountain in the world at 8,047 meters (26,401 ft) above sea level.
-The local name of Borad peak is Falchan Kangri, but now it is not used among the Balti people.
-The English name was introduced in 1892 by the British explorer Martin Conway, in reference to the similarly named Breithorn in the Alps
+The local name of Broad peak is Falchan Kangri, but now it is not used among the Balti people.
+The English name was introduced in 1892 by the British explorer Martin Conway, in reference to the similarly named Breithorn in the Alps.

 3: Gasherbrum I -8,080 meters

-Gasherbrum I surveyed as K5 and also known as Hidden Peak, is the 11th highest mountain in the world at 8,080 meters (26,510 ft) above sea level.
+Gasherbrum I surveyed as K5 and also known as Hidden Peak is the 11th highest mountain in the world at 8,080 meters (26,510 ft) above sea level.
 It is located on the Pakistan–Chinese border and Xinjiang region of China.
-Gasherbrum I is part of the Gasherbrum massif, located in the Karakoram region of the Himalaya.
-Gasherbrum is often claimed to mean “Shining Wall”, presumably a reference to the highly visible face of the neighboring peak Gasherbrum IV; but in fact it comes from “rgasha” (beautiful) + “brum” (mountain) in Balti, hence it actually means “beautiful mountain.
+Gasherbrum I is part of the Gasherbrum massif, located in the Karakoram region of the Himalayas.
+Gasherbrum is often claimed to mean “Shining Wall”, presumably a reference to the highly visible face of the neighboring peak Gasherbrum IV; but in fact, it comes from “rgasha” (beautiful) + “Brum” (mountain) in Balti, hence it actually means “beautiful mountain.

 4: Gasherbrum II – 8,035 meters

-Gasherbrum II surveyed as K4, is the 13th highest mountain in the world.
-It is at 8,035 meters (26,362 ft) above sea level.
-It is the third-highest peak of the Gasherbrum massif, and is located in the Karakoram, on the border between Gilgit–Baltistan province, Pakistan, and Xinjiang, China.
-The mountain was first climbed on July 7, 1956, by an Austrian expedition which included Fritz Moravec, Josef Larch, and Hans Willenpart.
+Gasherbrum II surveyed as K4 is the 13th-highest mountain in the world.
+It is 8,035 meters (26,362 ft) above sea level.
+It is the third-highest peak of the Gasherbrum massif and is located in the Karakoram, on the border between Gilgit–Baltistan province, Pakistan, and Xinjiang, China.
+The mountain was first climbed on July 7, 1956, by an Austrian expedition that included Fritz Moravec, Josef Larch, and Hans Willenpart.

 5: Nanga Parbat – 8,126 meters

-Nanga Parbat locally known as Diamer.
-It is the ninth highest mountain in the world at 8,126 meters (26,660 ft) above sea level.
+Nanga Parbat is locally known as Diamer.
+It is the ninth-highest mountain in the world at 8,126 meters (26,660 ft) above sea level.
 Located in the Diamer District of Pakistan’s Gilgit Baltistan region, Nanga Parbat is the western anchor of the Himalayas.
 The name Nanga Parbat is derived from the Sanskrit words nagna and parvata which together mean “Naked Mountain”.
-The mountain is locally known by its Tibetan name Diamer or Deo Mir, meaning “huge mountain”
+The mountain is locally known by its Tibetan name Diamer or Deo Mir, meaning “huge mountain.”

 We are sorry that this post was not useful for you!